 AVH map: SA distribution map (external link)

 Sedge with stems to 60 cm high, acutely triquetrous with scabrous margins.
 Leaves often longer than the stem, flat.
-Flower-spikes 3-8, cylindrical, to 6 cm long, distinct, sessile fruit spikes, except the lowest which is sometimes shortly pedunculate; the upper 1 or 2 male, the others female or shortly male at the top; lower bracts long, sometimes as long as the inflorescence; glumes with dark brown- purple sides; lanceolate, narrowly obtuse and often mucronate.
+Flower-spikes 3-8, cylindrical, to 6 cm long, distinct, sessile fruit spikes, except the lowest which is sometimes shortly pedunculate.
+Upper spike 1 or 2 male, the others female or shortly male at the top; lower bracts long, sometimes as long as the inflorescence; glumes with dark brown- purple sides; lanceolate, narrowly obtuse and often mucronate.
+Flowering between September and February.
 Fruits are brown, clusters of erect heads, each containing numerous individual fruit.
 Seeds are dark brown semi-flat globular seed to 3 mm long and 2.5 mm wide, covered by a striated ovoid, papery layer.
 Seed embryo type is capitate.

 Seed collection and propagation

-Collect seeds between December and April.
+Collect seeds between November and April.
 Collect fruits either by running your hands along the heads; mature seeds will come-off easily, or cut whole heads that are brown, containing dark hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was low, at 40%.
+Seed viability can be average.

 |Location||No. of seeds|